 Pharmacy Residency Program

-Our ASHP accredited program has been training residents since 1984.
+Our ASHP-accredited PGY-1 program has been training residents since 1984.
 This one year program provides the opportunity to develop advanced pharmacy practice skills in a progressive community hospital setting.

 Individuals who complete the PGY1 Pharmacy Practice Residency program at UnityPoint Health - Meriter will possess skills necessary to provide comprehensive pharmaceutical care to a diverse group of patients.
-These skills include communication of information to others, critical thinking and education of colleagues, other healthcare professionals, pharmacy students and patients about drug related therapy.
-They will be responsible for providing clinical pharmacy services that achieve optimal health care outcomes for their patients.
+These skills include communication, critical thinking and education about drug-related therapy to colleagues, other healthcare professionals, pharmacy students and patients.
+Residents will be responsible for providing clinical pharmacy services that achieve optimal health care outcomes for their patients.
 They will exercise leadership in healthcare by developing protocols that promote medication safety.
-They will demonstrate professional maturity by following personal philosophy of practice that promotes self-directed learning, ethical integrity, respect for others, and commitment to the pharmacy profession.
+You will demonstrate professional maturity by following a personal philosophy of practice that promotes self-directed learning, ethical integrity, respect for others, and commitment to the pharmacy profession.

 As defined by ASHP PGY1 program purpose: